solkim-83/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
+* 1a.
 The description and/or date time is missing.

-    * 2a1.
+    * 1a1.
 Athena shows an error message.

       Use case ends.

-* 3a.
+* 1b.
 The date time format is not accepted.

-    * 3a1.
+    * 1b1.
 Athena shows an error message.

       Use case ends.

-* 4a.
+* 1c.
 There is a duplicate event.

-    * 4a1.
+    * 1c1.
 Athena shows an error message.

       Use case ends.

-* 5a.
+* 1d.
 There is an event that is occurring at the same time.

-    * 5a1.
+    * 1d1.
 Athena shows an error message.

       Use case ends.

-* 6a.
+* 1e.
 The person(s) to be added is/are not found.

-    * 6a1.
+    * 1e1.
 Athena shows an error message.

       Use case ends.

 #### **Use case: Delete an event**

-Preconditions: The event the user wishes to view is displayed on the UI.

 **MSS**

+1. User requests to view events.

+1. Athena shows a list of events.

 1. User requests to delete a specific event in the list.